hanish181/user-engagement-retention-analysis/README.md

 # User Engagement & Retention Analysis for Mobile App
+End-to-end analysis of user engagement, retention, and at-risk user prediction for a mobile application.
 ## Overview

 This project analyzes mobile app user behavior to understand engagement patterns, identify drop-offs in the user journey, and build a predictive approach for detecting at-risk users.